-Another huge benefit of CS is it’s a highly-leverageable role, meaning experience working directly with customers provides a ton of valuable insight that directly applies to almost any other career path.
+Another huge benefit of customer success is it’s a highly leverageable role, meaning experience working directly with customers provides a ton of valuable insight that directly applies to almost any other career path.

 Learn more about customer success here.

-Sales tends to get a bad wrap.
-But it shouldn’t – at least, not when done well.
+Sales tends to get a bad rap.
+But it shouldn’t—at least, not when done well.
 The best kind of sales is prescriptive or consultative.
-Someone in the world has a problem they’re not yet sure how to solve, or one they’re maybe not aware of yet.
+Someone in the world has a problem they’re not yet sure how to solve or one they’re maybe not aware of yet.
 Great salespeople can identify the people who have a legitimate felt need and build a relationship around filling that need the best way possible.

 If a career in sales sounds interesting to you, learn more here.

 Think about one of your favorite products or services.
 Then try to figure out how you first learned about it.
 Was it online?
 An advertisement?
 Maybe a friend told you?

 At the highest level, marketing is responsible for creating those first interactions.
 And when it’s done well, marketing creates lasting, positive interactions—and they help connect you (a consumer) to a product or service you need or want.